Football at the 2015 SEA Games – Group B: Thailand vs Timor-Leste

 A surprisingly resolute Timorese side managed to stem a Thai attack that had scored six in the previous game.
-Thailand should have taken the lead in the 41st minute when Sarach Yooyen's free-kick was parried by Ramos Maxanches, but only a few yards out with no pressure and the whole goal to aim at Nurul Sriyankem some how managed to blast his shot way over.
+Thailand should have taken the lead in the 41st minute when Sarach Yooyen's free-kick was parried by Ramos Maxanches, but only a few yards out with no pressure and the whole goal to aim at Nurul Sriyankem somehow managed to blast his shot way over.
 Thailand finally were able to capitalise on their vast dominance a minute before half-time as Chanathip Songkrasin's decisive pass was composedly finished by Rungrath Poomchantuek.
 In the second half Thailand had a great opportunity to double their lead when they were awarded a penalty kick after Nurul was tripped in the box in the 54th minute.
 Chananan Pombuppha had scored four in his previous game and was given the responsibility but Maxanches dove low to his right to save the shot.
 Timor-Leste defended well but offered little in attack as Thailand won by the single goal.